bannergraphic

 Total duration = 36'01"

-When listening to these using an iOS-like device, at a minimum, use earbuds or headphones.
-Even with these helpful devices, much of the 32bit fidelity will be lost.
-Even so, the spatial and gestural (temporal) aspects of these “audio dances” is present with earbuds.
-The spatial positioning of events is controlled stochastically.
-Slight-to-drastic timbral and pitch shifts are manually adjusted at the meta-improv state (read more below).
-This post live editing is treated performative, an integral part of the work enacted by the performer.
-It is not possible for a third party to make these creative decisions—fit is another work.
-While the initial, live improvisation may be considered “real-time”, the edited “improvisation” is considered here as a “meta-performance”.
-While the real-time performance is optimal, the meta performance is there to detail into clarity the hearing of these found objects which were meant to hold coffee beans or peanuts (blanched).
-Even if the un-enhanced version is of standalone quality, the meta-performance by the same artist, is of equal importance in many cases.
-In one case, an edited version of an original work was mixed with the unedited original to create a stunning end product.
+The spatial positioning of events in TDC is controlled stochastically.
+Slight-to-drastic timbral and pitch shifts were manually effected at the meta-improv editing state (read more below), treated performatively and integrally part of the initial improvisation enacted by the composer-performer-editor (me).
+It is not sensible for another party to make these post-live creative decisions.
+As the live improvisation is, of course, “real-time”, the edited “improvisations” are thus a “meta-performance” made in a form of altered state.
+As the live performance is optimal, the meta performance functions to "detail" and shape the sound of objects meant to hold coffee beans or peanuts (blanched).
+Even if the un-enhanced initial effort is of standalone quality, the meta-performed (edited) version by the artist, is important.
+In one instance, for example, a meta-edited version of the live work was mixed with the unedited original to create the final work.

-To overlook these performance stages is forgivable (forgettable) except that, especially in variance, this considerateness is conceptually interesting.
-Yes, you could assign these two stages to two artists (this is the norm) and it would be interesting.
-In this precise context, it is even ego-contentious.
-But here, in these works, I am working with two sides of the same creative brain, each with its own complete set of skills as I am both an experienced improviser and editor.
-Similarly, I am a classically trained composer, a sound and visual artist in other fields.
-My doctoral minor is in ceramics.
+To overlook these performative stages just above is normal except that in variance, this considerateness is conceptually intriguing.
+As assigning each step to a different artist is normal, an industry standard, but in the context of TDC, it brings ego-contentiousness to the fore.
+Here, in these works, I am working with two sides of the same brain, each with unique skill sets.
+This is quite natural for me as I am an experienced improviser and editor.
+I am a classically trained composer, a sound and visual artist in various fields.
+Therefore, the last thing I want is a detached specialist messing with my found-object improvisation.
+Spontaneity, a primary focus, the opposite of mirroring in art, points

-Therefore, the last thing I’d want is some super specialist messing with my found-object improvisation made in my improvised Prague isolation booth especially when these precious files need to be uniquely interpreted using advanced software and as if they were part of the initial real-time process.
-Spontaneity points uniquely at one artist.
-Not two.
-Indeed, when I listen to the final meta-performed (edited) product of these works I lose memory the unadorned original.
-One is “nekked”, the other “painted” and trimmed, a natural extension indelibly linked to the action-based memory of an origins already twisted by experiences with Scrapercussion and Raku pottery.
-Thus, the cognitive integrations between this side and that side of the brain, this and that medium, is tightly marbleised to the extent that the future meta-performance (editing) is present the live improvisation.
+at one artist.
+Not two or a group or a country or style, etc. Indeed, when I listen to the final meta-performed (edited) product of these works, the power of this sharpening stage is quickly lost to the memory and dominance of the unadorned original.
+One is “nekked”, the other “painted” and, perhaps, trimmed, a natural extension indelibly linked to the action-memory of the original, this already twisted by Scrapercussion and Raku pottery.
+Thus, the cognitive integrations between this and that side of the brain, this and that medium, the live found-object improvisation and imminent meta-performance (edit state) are mutually preemptive.

 Eleven Moveable Sections*